Hacienda Cenote Oxman: Full Visitor’s Guide (2026)

 The cenote tends to be less crowded during the early morning hours (8-11 AM) and later in the afternoon (3-5 PM), making these ideal times to visit if you wish to avoid large crowds.

-Wearing biodegradable sunscreen is crucial to help preserve the delicate ecosystem of the cenote.
+Wearing biodegradable sunscreen is crucial to helping preserve the delicate ecosystem of the cenote.

 As per local customs, it is respectful to acknowledge the sacredness of the cenotes to the Mayan people and treat the location with care.